 The top teams of the Impact Award:

 - 1st place: E4E

 A platform for young people graduating from school that helps them to find jobs and trainings to fit the employers requirements

 - 2nd place: CounterFighters

-The team developed an approach to fight against counterfeits of pharma products, an increasing problem in Kenya
+An approach to fight against counterfeits pharmaceutical products, which is an increasing issue in Kenya

 - 3rd place: Detour

-An app, that helps people to find the best way to avoid traffic jam as good as possible.
+An app that helps people to find the more efficient route to avoid traffic jams.

-The whole expert team from Germany was amazed and impressed by the power, the motivation and the passion the participants put into the process.
-Apart from the outcomes, the learning process offers impact on an additional level.
-We will be curious about the next steps and are happy to take part as mentors at the Innovation Incubator of the Africa Nazarene University!
-It was a great experience for all of us and we hope that the seeds will now begin to grow.
+The whole expert team from Germany was amazed and impressed by the determination and passion that participants demonstrated throughout Impact Week.
+Aside from the tangible outcomes, the learning process involved in business model design was another valuable experience for participants.
+We are curious to see how teams implement the their ideas in reality and are happy to take part as mentors at the Innovation Incubator of the ANU!
+It was a tremendous week for us all and we look forward to seeing th seeds begin to grow.